nsolanki0/muc1-kmer-diagnostics/data_generation/README.md

 This directory contains the computational workflows used to generate the simulated _MUC1_ sequencing data used in the downstream analyses.

-The data-generation workflow prepares the genomic reference, generates positive and negative sequence material, simulates sequencing reads, constructs haplotype-mixture (diploid-like) samples, and processes the resulting reads for downstream analysis.
+The data-generation process prepares the genomic reference, generates positive and negative sequence material, simulates sequencing reads, constructs haplotype-mixture (diploid-like) samples, and processes the resulting reads for downstream analysis.

+The scripts in this directory implement the individual data-generation steps used by the project.
+These steps are also integrated into the Snakemake workflow in `../workflow/`, which provides an automated and reproducible route from reference preparation through processed _MUC1_ reads and subsequent k-mer counting.

+This README describes the purpose and organisation of the individual data-generation components.
+For instructions on running the complete automated pipeline, including the transition from data generation to k-mer feature generation, see [`../workflow/README.md`](../workflow/README.md).

 ## Workflow

-The data-generation workflow consists of several stages:
+The data-generation process consists of several stages:

 ```text
 Reference genome